abemscac/pies-doc/docs/vue3/composables.md

 <details>
   <summary>For those who are from React...</summary>

-  If you've learned **React Hooks API**, you might be wondering why we can't just return something like `[loading.value, data.value]` so that we can omit the `.value` outside composables.
+  If you've learned React Hooks API, you might be wondering why we can't just return something like `[loading.value, data.value]` so that we can omit the `.value` outside composables.

-  This is because React is using JSX, which means almost every piece of code in a component is being re-run on each re-render; but things are not the same in Vue.
+  This is because React is using JSX, which means almost every piece of code in a component is being re-run on each re-render, but things are not the same in Vue.
 In a Vue component, `<script setup>` and `setup()` would only run once for each instance, so if we return `Ref<T>.value` instead of `Ref<T>` itself, we would lose the reactivity on these states.
 </details>

 The code in this composable is pretty much the same as the original code in the component; we're just moving it to a `.ts` file so that it's more reusable and testable.
 After we've done implementing it, we're now ready to use it in our components: